aptech/docs/docs/data-management/data-cleaning.rst

 +-----------------+---------------------------+---------+----------------------+

 The **Format Options** section of this dialog contains the BSD strftime specifiers for reference.
-Use the **Filter** dropdown to filter the reference options shown.
+Use the **Filter** drop-down to filter the reference options shown.

 Programmatic Data Cleaning